dotnet/AspNetCore.Docs/aspnet/mvc/overview.rst

 Model validation
 ^^^^^^^^^^^^^^^^

-ASP.NET Core MVC supports :doc:validation <mvc/models/validation> by decorating your model object with data annotation validation attributes.
+ASP.NET Core MVC supports :doc:`validation </mvc/models/validation>` by decorating your model object with data annotation validation attributes.
 The validation attributes are check on the client side before values are posted to the server, as well as on the server before the controller action is called.

 .. code-block:: c#
   :emphasize-lines: 4-5,8-9